vanzll/vanzll.github.io/_pages/about.md

 - *2024.12*  &nbsp;🎉🎉 One first-author paper accepted by *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025)* (**oral, oral rate: 4.6%**).
 - *2024.10*  &nbsp;🎉🎉 One co-first-author paper accepted by *Australasian Database Conference 2025* (**oral＆ best paper runner-up**), and published at [*Springer Nature*](https://link.springer.com/chapter/10.1007/978-981-96-1242-0_4).
 - *2024.09*  &nbsp;🎉🎉 One paper accepted by *Journal of Geophysical Research - Atmospheres*.
-- *2024.09*  &nbsp;🎉🎉 One invention patent *A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics* is published.
+- *2024.09*  &nbsp;🎉🎉 One invention patent is published.
-- *2024.05*  &nbsp;🎉🎉 One invention patent *A Method, System, Terminal Device, and Storage Medium for Air Quality Spatial Inference* is officially granted.
+- *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As technical co-founder, I co-founded one enterprise named "Metasequoia Intelligence".
 -
 </font>